|Province||Ān huī 安徽 'peace emblem'|

-A notable attraction of Anhui is scenic Huangshan (Yellow Mountains) in the south, a very popular mountain range to climb for Chinese as well as foreign tourists.
+A notable attraction of Anhui is scenic Huangshan (Yellow Mountains) in the south, a very popular mountain range to climb for Chinese as well as foreign visitors.
 It is named after China's legendary first Yellow Emperor who is reputed to have visited here.
 It has rocky peaks and pine trees growing right up to the summit.
 A famous view is of Huan Ke Song ‘Welcoming Guest Pine’ at the start of the trail, reputed to be 1,000 years old.
 Many people gather at sunrise to see the sun shine through iridescent mists at the summit.
 The walk to the top can be spread over several days with ancient temples and viewing points along the way.
 Tang poet Li Bai labeled the mountain a ‘Golden Hibiscus’.
 Hot springs are found at the bottom while near the top Jade Screen Pavilion ➚ offers panoramic views often with the mountains shrouded in mist.
 Tiandu Peak ➚ which can be reached by a stone walkway just 164 feet [50 meters] short of the summit ‘Lotus Flower Peak’ 6,115 feet [1,864 meters].
-There are hotels, cafes and shops high up in the mountains serving the continuous flow of tourists.
+There are hotels, cafes and shops high up in the mountains serving the continuous flow of visitors.
+Tunxi is the nearest large town and has many fine examples of traditional architecture.

-Both Huangshan and Qimen are famous for their teas; Huangshan for green tea ➚ and Qimen for black tea ➚.
 In the mountains in Yixian county are two ancient villages Xidi and Hongcun ➚ undisturbed since Ming dynasty times and on the UNESCO World Heritage List ➚.
 Shexian county (formerly called Huizhou) also has Ming dynasty buildings.
-Jiuhuashan ➚ 九花山 (Nine Flowers Mountain) sacred to Buddhists is not far away.
+Jiuhuashan ➚ 九花山 ‘Nine Flowers Mountain’ sacred to Buddhists rivals Huangshan in scenic beauty - there are over sixty temples along the path to the summit.
+The city of Chaohu is named after the large lake to its west.
+Both Huangshan and Qimen are famous for their teas; Huangshan for green tea ➚ and Qimen for black tea ➚.